kunal1406/kunal1406/README.md

 # Hi there, I'm Kunal! 👋

-I'm a passionate Data Scientits with experience in various technologies.
+I'm a passionate Data Scientist with experience in various technologies.
 Here's a quick overview of my skills and projects.

 <details>
 <summary>🛠️ Skills</summary>